ttrahan/micro-www/README.md

 # micro-www demo application

-This is the front-end of a simple 2-tier app to demonstrate using Google Container Registry and Google Container Engine with Shippable.
+This is the front-end of a simple 2-tier app to demonstrate using Google Container Registry (GCR) and Google Container Engine (GKE) with Shippable.
 To see the full functionality of the app, use the same steps to deploy the back-end of the app which is also on Aye0Aye called [micro-api](https://github.com/aye0aye/micro-api/tree/google-gcr-gke).